roboflow/video-inference/README.md

 the [Roboflow Terms of Service](https://roboflow.com/terms).

-**_Note: Update from November 2023 - Roboflow now provides a [new video inference API](https://blog.roboflow.com/roboflow-video-inference-api/), please visit this link to learn more._
+**_Note: Update from November 2023 - Roboflow now provides a [new video inference API](https://blog.roboflow.com/roboflow-video-inference-api/), please visit this link to learn more.
+This repository is archived._
 **